zherb/zherb/README.md

 # Hi, I'm Zofia 👋
-*Recent Data Science Graduate | Passionate about turning data into insights*
+*Recent Mathematics Graduate | Passionate about turning data into insights*

 **🎓 M.S. in Mathematics from The University of British Columbia, B.S. in Applied Mathematics from Northwestern University** \
 **📊 Seeking opportunities in Data Science and Data Analytics** \